-ROUTE HIGH VOLTAGE AND GROUND WIRES
+HIGH VOLTAGE / GROUND WIRES

 Any excess high voltage field wiring should be trimmed and secured away from any low voltage field wiring.
-To facilitate a conduit, a cutout is located on the bottom of the control box.
-Connect conduit to the control box using a proper conduit fitting.
+To facilitate a conduit, a cutout is located in the bottom of the control panel.
+Connect conduit to the control panel using a proper conduit fitting.